Should you overpay your mortgage?

 Difference between options 1 & 2£17,024£-1,793£-20,490

-Assumptions: 25-year repayment mortgage, 20% tax relief, Option 1,2 & 3 - overpayment into mortgage or pension of £200 per month, Option 1 & 3 - once mortgage is paid off, divert mortgage payment into pension, returns net of investment fees
+Option 1 & 3 - once the mortgage is paid off, divert mortgage payment into a pension, returns net of investment fees

-The role of tax relief on contributions is also a crucial consideration.
+The role of tax relief on pension contributions is also a crucial consideration.
 Guy says: “If you’re a higher rate taxpayer, it’s also possible that you won’t get as much tax relief if you decide to wait to boost your pension wealth.
-It’s possible that you’ll not earn enough in the future to get higher rate tax relief if you pile a large amount into your pension in just a few years.”
+It’s possible that you’ll not earn enough in the future to get a higher rate of tax relief if you pile a large amount into your pension in just a few years.”

 As with all financial matters, there is no straightforward answer.
 What you do will depend on your priorities, circumstances and appetite for risk.

-If you think ultra-low mortgage rates might make a comeback in the near term, then putting the money towards your pension and letting interest compound might be more appealing than paying your mortgage off quickly.
+If you think ultra-low mortgage rates might make a comeback, then putting the money towards your pension and letting interest compound might be more appealing than paying your mortgage off quickly.
+If you think you might need this extra cash for any reason in the near term, then keeping it in a savings account that you can access easily may make more sense.